 Keeping control of business travel costs

 Many travel buyers are still largely focused on how they can reduce business travel costs.
-With a year’s worth of new corporate travel data to use and concerns about higher prices driven by factors like inflation and oil costs, it’s not just individuals focused on the cost of living, but many organizations too.
+With a year’s worth of new corporate travel data to use and concerns about higher prices driven by factors like inflation and oil costs, it’s not just individuals focused on the cost of living, but many organisations too.

 As part of FCM’s Th!nk series, we put forward questions to FCM Consulting to learn how travel buyers can adapt their strategy and supply chain to the travel cost increase in 2023.
 Listen to their views on key strategies as many look to reign in those business travel expenses.